Blog

 One of marketing’s goals is to provide sales teams with the types of leads that will convert, as opposed to simply handing off every inbound lead.
 Yet marketers will often hand every lead over for sales follow-up, which leads to a low volume of qualified leads.
 According to Gleanster Research, only 25% of marketing-generated leads are high enough quality to advance to a sale.

-As you’re developing your lead nurture strategy, make sure you understand exactly what your sales team classifies as a “hot lead.”
+As you’re developing your lead nurture programs, make sure you understand exactly what your sales team classifies as a “hot lead.”
 Having a better understanding of what makes a lead worthy for sales engagement helps you design a nurture strategy that will get them there.
 It’s also important to revisit your shared qualification standards regularly and update them as prospects, buyer personas, and leads evolve.
+Go beyond terminology and work together to define your ideal customer profile (ICP) and target account list (TAL).
+A shared understanding of your target audience enables marketing to tailor strategies that attract and nurture the right leads, ultimately empowering sales to close deals more effectively.

 Step 3: Determine Marketing & Sales Key Performance Indicators (KPIs)